Bay Area Barns and Trails (BABT)

 Friends of Edgewood

-Preserves, protects, and restores Edgewood’s natural resources.
-Coordinates many activities including docent-led wildflower walks, volunteer events, trail patrol, and hosting the new Bill and Jean Lane Education Center.
-For information visit their website, email them, or call 866-GO-EDGEWOOD.
+Friends of Edgewood preserves, protects, and restores Edgewood Park’s natural resources.
+This volunteer organization coordinates many activities including docent-led wildflower walks, volunteer events, trail patrol, and hosting the new Bill and Jean Lane Education Center.
+1-866-GO-EDGEWOOD for more information.

 Friends of Fitzgerald Marine Reserve